-- > move them to a cool place - > try to get them to drink water you may have to pour some into their mouth - if your dog is overheated, stand them in water up to their belly - > seek urgent medical attention for your pet from a vet.
+- > move them to a cool place - try to get them to drink water you may have to pour some into their mouth - if your dog is overheated, stand it in water up to its belly - > seek urgent medical attention for your pet from a vet.

-HOT WEATHER AND FOOD SAFETY
+FOOD SAFETY

-Food safety is especially important in hot weather and during a heatwave.
+Food safety is important at all times but it is especially important in hot weather and a heatwave.
 Bacteria grows much more quickly on food when conditions are hot, increasing the risk of food poisoning.